Careers Education, Information, Advice and Guidance (CEIAG) Policy

 - the opportunity to talk through their career and educational choices with staff including form tutors, subject teachers and the careers team

-- access to one-to-one guidance with a trained, impartial careers adviser, by appointment in tear 10 and 12/13; this is available to students of any year group.
-A meeting with an adviser independent of the school can also be requested.
+- access to one-to-one guidance with a trained, impartial careers adviser, by appointment in year 10 or 11 and 12/13; this is available to students of any year group.

 - the school to keep parents/carers informed of their progress and provide parents/carers with information to support students’ career planning and decision-making.